pomahtik0/Contact-Zoo-at-home/README.md

 Represents action only within app.

 1. Unsigned User:
   - Watch pets;
   - Watch comments;
   - Watch companies etc;
   - Form PetCart, if possible, but no ordering.

   1.1.
 Signed User:
     - All above;
     - Leave comments.

 2. CustomerUser:
   - Can do everything Signed User can;
   - But also make orders;
   - Look through his current orders;
   - Decline current order (with some refund logic);
   - ReAccept order if some changes were made;
   - And rate pets after order is finished.

 3. PetOwner:
   - Can do everething Signed User can;
   - Add new of his pets;
   - Look through new contracts;
   - Look through active contracts;
   - Look through closed contracts;
   - Accept new contracts making them active;
   - Modify new or active contracts;
   - Remove pets if they were bought or smt;
   - Set his pets as imposible to order.
   - Sign unregistered user as his pet representative in contract.

-4: CompanyAsUser:
+4. CompanyAsUser:
   - Can do everething Signed User can;
   - Can do everething PetOwner can;
- - Add new employees to the app;
+  - Add new employees to the app.

 5. PetRepresentative:
   - Can do everething Signed User can;
   - Can look through contracts that he is involved in.

 6. SiteAdmin:
   - Register new companies;
   - Freeze contracts if needed;
   - Freeze payment if needed (actualy == freezing contracts).

 ## ToDo List
 - [ ] ToDo ToDo List